-My kids think this book is absolutely hilarious!
+My kids think this picture book is absolutely hilarious!
 Which is true because Edwin, even though he’s a baby, is one smart kid who talks a lot.
 The problem is his family doesn’t understand what he’s saying.
 We can understand Edwin though, even when he says, “Fringle dee ROOFY plowck.”
 You’ll see . . .

-We love Jan Thomas books and her newest, slapstick book about a Duck who gets stuck in a pumpkin doesn’t disappoint.
+We love Jan Thomas books and her newest, slapstick picture book about a Duck who gets stuck in a pumpkin doesn’t disappoint.
 Reminiscent of Elephant and Piggie humor, you’ll enjoy the communication problems between Pig, Mouse and Duck about pumpkins.
 It’s a great non-scary book for Halloween.

 Six year old Nina wears her hair in braids, is often grumpy, and talks back to her mommy.
 One day, when Nina is outside calming down, she hears a voice calling to her from a hole in a tree.
 She peers in and discovers the Circus of Good Manners led by a Ringmaster named Thankyouplease.
 She watches as men performing on the beam turn somersaults and say “Good morning!”
 “Good afternoon!” and “Goodnight!”
 When Nina joins in, she must use the same polite words, too.
 Nina watches more performers, eats cotton candy, and learns more lessons in manners.
 When she returns home, Nina knows what to kind things say to her mommy and her dog, Hugo.
-We enjoy this clever tale of teaching children manners.
+We enjoy this clever picture book story of teaching children manners.

 Adorable Fergus and his little brother Dink love the beach and collecting treasures there – seaweed, pebbles, shark teeth?.
 But they don’t love the ocean; Fergus knows that the water contains lurking, murky ickiness. . .
 One day the brothers find a surfboard which they decorate and name Dave.
 Dink realizes that Dave might want to return to his watery home.
 What will happen when Fergus sees Dave drifting away?
 Will he get in the water?